Top 15 Countries With Totally or Almost Free Tuition for International Students

 6. Austria

-Students from non-EU countries pay relatively low tuition fees, averaging around 726.72 EUR/semester, plus 20.20 EUR/semester for the student union membership fee “ÖH-Beitrag” and student accident insurance premiums.
-This is also the reason why Austria has attracted international students in recent years.
-It is also important to note that private universities will often force you to pay a higher tuition fee than public universities, ranging from 3,000 EUR to 23,000 EUR/year, even over 35,000 EUR/year for specific programs.
+Non-EU students pay relatively low tuition fees, averaging about 726.72 EUR per semester, plus 20.20 EUR per semester for student accident insurance premiums and the "ÖH-Beitrag" student union membership fee.
+Additionally, it is the reason Austria has drawn foreign students in recent years.
+It's also vital to keep in mind that tuition at private universities is frequently higher than at public universities, ranging from 3,000 to 23,000 euros annually, or even more for certain programs.

 7. Spain